Effect of noise on hearing

 The ear does not hear all sounds at the same volume and in effect amplifies the areas which are most important in speech which means we are basically tuned to hear speech over and above other noises.
 This is great as it means we can communicate even when there is a lot of background noise.

-As a side note, ears can take a bit of excess noise, hence the averaging of the limits over time at work.
-With employees I always take the approach of describing it that they have a chunk of loud noise that they can have and that their ears can take, so what would they rather that allowance be used on, music or a restaurant or the cinema or a night out, or on the sound of a punch press or a compressed air vent or a packaging machine.
+Ears can take a bit of excess noise, hence the averaging of the limits over time at work.
+With employees I always take the approach of describing it that they have a chunk of noise that they can safely have and that their ears can take, so what would they rather that chunk of safe noise to be made up of - music or a talking in a restaurant or the cinema or a night out, or would they rather it was the sound of a punch press or a compressed air vent or a packaging machine.
+They get to use it safely on one of those, but not both the lifestyle noise and workplace noise.

 The effect on how we listen and life